-The Do Not Disturb (DND) softkey allows you to quickly turn the DND feature on or off.
+The IP phones have a feature you can enable called Do Not Disturb (DND).
+Configuring a DND softkey allows you to quickly turn the DND feature on or off.

 If DND is enabled, callers calling into the phone hear a busy signal or a message, depending on how your System Administrator set up the configuration server.
 When DND is enabled, the icon is displayed on screen in both the status bar and beside the corresponding softkey.